-- Support during the transitions of new graduate students and postdocs to the UCI campus
+- Support during the transitions of new graduate students and postdocs to the UC Irvine campus

 - Individual and group study space

 - Building connections to campus resources and with other graduate students

 Stop by to explore the many resources we have to offer or feel free to contact us by calling 949-824-3849 or sending us an email.

 - Monday through Thursday from 9AM - 7PM

 - Fridays from 9AM - 5PM

 The GRC is located on the third floor of the Gateway Study Center - in between the Langson Library and the Cross-Cultural Center, directly across from Aldrich Hall.
 The main entrance is located at the rear of the building (facing Aldrich Park).
 Click here for a map to the GRC.

 The GRC works with faculty and campus resource centers to offer in-depth workshops on topics including professional development, writing skills, work-life balance, and funding opportunities.
 Upcoming workshops can be found on the Graduate Division calendar.

 Register for workshops and services by contacting the GRC via:

 - E-MAIL: GRC@uci.edu